mmjulkowska/MVApp/README.md

 #### Customize the correlation plot

-You can chose the plotting method.
-The default method is "circle" where the correlation strength between individual Dependent Variables is represented by the size and colour of the circle:
+You can choose the plotting method.
+The default method is "circle" where the correlation strength between individual Dependent Variables is represented by the size and color of the circle:

 ![05_correlate_02](https://user-images.githubusercontent.com/14832460/38465502-34eb9e06-3b25-11e8-8360-003d3595437f.png)

-Some of the correlation plot method only represent the correlation strength with the colour - such as "number" method, where the linear correlation strengh coefficient (R2) values are represented in the colours corresponding to the value:
+Some of the correlation plot method only represent the correlation strength with the color - such as "number" method, where the linear correlation strengh coefficient (R2) values are represented in the colors corresponding to the value:

 ![05_correlate_03](https://user-images.githubusercontent.com/14832460/38465503-350b8144-3b25-11e8-85a3-927c1e7cf10b.png)